aspose-words/Aspose.Words-Documentation/net/developer-guide/knowledge-base/migrating-from-earlier-versions-of-aspose-words/public-api-changes-in-aspose-words-13-x-x/public-api-changes-in-aspose-words-13-12-0/_index.md

 ### FirstPageHeaderFooterPerSection Option Added to ExportHeadersFootersMode

-A new enumeration value of FirstPageHeaderFooterPerSection has been added to HtmlSaveOptions.ExportHeaderFootersMode that allows you to export first page headers and footers instead of primary headers and footers while exporting to HTML-based formats.
+A new enumeration value of FirstPageHeaderFooterPerSection has been added to HtmlSaveOptions.ExportHeaderFootersMode that enables you to export first page headers and footers instead of primary headers and footers while exporting to HTML-based formats.

 ### Rendering of DrawingML Glow Effect